warut-loock/NekopiCode/README.md

 - 👋 Hi, I’m @NekopiCode
-- 👀 I’m interested in Android, Kotlin.
+- 👀 I’m interested in Android, Kotlin,
-- 🌱 Currently in certification process as Android Developer.
+- 🌱 Certified Android Developer

 <!---
 NekopiCode/NekopiCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.